ibm-messaging/jmstestp/README.md

 The MQ V9.1 client can be obtained from: http://www-01.ibm.com/support/docview.wss?uid=swg24044791

+To enable TLS communication between the container and your QM you will need to:
+* provide a CMS keystore named key.kdb (and its stash file) containing your QM public certificate in the /ssl directory.
+* provide a JKS keystore named keystore.jks containing your QM public certificate in the /ssljks directory.

 then perform a docker build as normal:

 `docker build --tag jmstestp .`